openebs/openebs/k8s/upgrades/0.4.0-0.5.0/README.md

 Run the script oebs_update.sh by passing the PV as argument

 ```
-karthik@MayaMaster:~/0.4-0.5.0$ ./oebs_update pvc-01174ced-0a40-11e8-be1c-000c298ff5fc
+test@Master:~/0.4-0.5.0$ ./oebs_update pvc-01174ced-0a40-11e8-be1c-000c298ff5fc
 deployment "pvc-8cc9c06c-ea22-11e7-9112-000c298ff5fc-rep" patched
 deployment "pvc-8cc9c06c-ea22-11e7-9112-000c298ff5fc-ctrl" patched
 replicaset "pvc-8cc9c06c-ea22-11e7-9112-000c298ff5fc-ctrl-59df76689f" deleted
 ```
-**Notes** : This script replaces the replica and controller patch files with the appropriate container names derived from the PV and patches the replica deployment followed by the controller deployment using the ```kubectl patch deployment``` command.
+**Notes** : This script replaces the replica and controller patch files with the appropriate container names derived from the PV and patches the volume deployments using the ```kubectl patch deployment``` command.
-In each case, it verifies whether the new images have been rolled out successfully, using ```kubectl rollout status deployment``` before resuming to the next step.
+In each case, it verifies whether the new images have been rolled out successfully, using ```kubectl rollout status deployment``` before proceeding to the next step.
 Post patching, it also deletes the orphaned replicaset of the controller deployment as a woraround for this issue : https://github.com/openebs/openebs/issues/1201

 ### STEP-6: VERIFY THAT ALL THE REPLICAS ARE REGISTERED AND ARE IN RW MODE